Last reviewed 27 April 2026

 Germany proposals to change VAT treatment

-Until the change was postponed by official notification on 12th December 2022, from 1st January 2023 the federal government in Germany would have imposed a sales tax on German tourism product sold in non-EU markets.
-This would have increased costs of German holidays to non-EU consumers by at least 10% once additional administrative costs were factored in.
+From 1st January 2027 the federal government in Germany are planning to impose a sales tax on German tourism product sold in non-EU markets.
+This will increase costs of German holidays to non-EU consumers by at least 10% once additional administrative costs are factored in.

-The proposal affected demand, with some market segments reported to be avoiding German product altogether, or not promoting it.
-This came at a time when long-haul business was finally returning, despite strong inflationary pressure, a fragile service sector, and faltering domestic demand.
+The proposal has been postponed several times.
+In 2023, when the proposal was supposed to be implemented in 2024, the proposal affected demand, with some market segments reported to be avoiding German product altogether, or not promoting it.
+This came at a time when long-haul business was finally returning after COVID19, despite strong inflationary pressure, a fragile service sector, and faltering domestic demand.

-The change was and is unnecessary.
+The change is unnecessary.
 The EU is currently considering how best to handle VAT and tourism in the online and offline marketplace, and it is developing options with input from industry and experts.
-EU legislative proposals are due in 2023.
-Germany’s proposal unilaterally pre-empted this.

 The status quo means that the country in which the visitor enjoys the accommodation or other part of the tour received VAT revenue on those services.
 The service of packaging is enjoyed where the consumer (or other client) is based, so any tax liability arising on final sale should arise there.